-Calling API methods sequentially is one way to use Pyrogram, but how to react when, for example, a new message arrives?
-This page deals with updates and how to handle such events in Pyrogram.
+Invoking API methods sequentially is one way to use Pyrogram.
+This page deals with Telegram updates and how to handle new incoming messages or other events in Pyrogram.

-As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc.), which are meant to notify you about a new specific state that has changed.
+Updates are events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc.), which are meant to notify you about a new specific state that has changed.
 These updates are handled by registering one or more callback functions in your app using Handlers.

 Each handler deals with a specific event and once a matching update arrives from Telegram, your registered callback function will be called back by the framework and its body executed.